miguelgrinberg/Flask-Moment/README.md

     <p>Something happened {{ moment(then).fromTime(now) }}.</p>
     <p>{{ moment(then).calendar() }}.</p>

 In the second and third examples template variables `then` and `now` are used.
-These must be instances of Python's `datetime` class, and <u>must be "naive" objects given in UTC timezone</u>.
+These must be instances of Python's `datetime` class, and <u>must be "naive" objects</u>.
 See the [documentation](http://docs.python.org/2/library/datetime.html) for a discussion of naive date and time objects.
 As an example, `now` can be set as follows:

     now = datetime.utcnow()

+By default the timestamps will be converted from UTC to the local time in each client's machine before rendering.
+To disable the conversion to local time pass `local=True`.

 Note that even though the timestamps are provided in UTC the rendered dates and times will be in the local time of the client computer, so each users will always see their local time regardless of where they are located.